bitovi/academy/src/rxjs/5-error-on-blur.md

 - A `userCardNumberBlurred` `Subject` that emits when the `cardNumber` input is blurred.
 - A `showCardError` that emits true when the `cardNumber` error should be shown.
 - A `showOnlyWhenBlurredOnce(errorObservable, blurredObservable)` function that returns the `showCardError` observable from two source observables.
+  `showOnlyWhenBlurredOnce` should use the __event-reducer__ pattern to promote the `errorObservable` and `blurredObservable` into events and reduce those events into the `showCardError` observable.

 ## What you need to know

-- One of the most useful patterns in constructing streams is the event-reducer pattern.
-On a high-level it involves making streams events, and using those events to update a stateful object.
+- One of the most useful patterns in constructing streams is the __event-reducer__ pattern.
+On a high-level it involves turning values into events, and using those events to update a stateful object.

   For example, we might have a `first` and a `last` stream: